-New accounting standards on revenue and financial instruments will apply for 2018/19, and for leases from
+New accounting standards on revenue and financial instruments will apply from the current financial year (2018/19), and for leases from 2020/21.
+While we do not expect these standards to have a significant impact on the Commission, we recommend that the Commission review the impact, including calculating any adjustments that will be required as at 31 March 2018 for transition.
+We would suggest that the Commission receive reporting in year from management on the implementation of the new leases standard, and we will report specifically on the findings from our audit work in this area.

-2020/21.
-While we do not expect these standards to have a significant impact on the Commissioner, we recommend that the Commissioner review the impact, including calculating any adjustments that will be required as at 31 March 2018 for transition.
-We will report specifically on the findings from our audit work in this area.
 We have reported on other regulatory changes and sector developments on pages 23-26.